 - 2.1 The small village of Ashton, seven miles south of Northampton lies approximately half way between Milton Keynes and Northampton.
-With 153 houses, and approximately 400 residents, Ashton remains still a small community compared with its larger surrounding village neighbours. - 2.2 The lowest point in the parish of Ashton (235 feet) is at Bozenham Mill, a few yards from the border of Buckinghamshire and close to the banks of the river Tove.
-The highest is one of 426 feet, at the cross-roads in Salcey Forest which forms the eastern corner of the parish.
-Ashton parish is approximately 3 miles at its longest, from Stoke Bottom lock to Salcey forest and covers some 1300 acres.
+With 153 houses, and approximately 400 residents, Ashton remains a small community compared with its larger surrounding village neighbours. - 2.2 The lowest point in the parish of Ashton (235 feet) is at Bozenham Mill, a few yards from the border with Buckinghamshire and close to the banks of the River Tove.
+The highest point is one of 426 feet, at the cross-roads in Salcey Forest which forms the eastern corner of the parish.
+Ashton parish is approximately 3 miles at its longest, from Stoke Bottom lock to Salcey Forest and covers some 1,300 acres.